keli5/GBPKExtractor/README.md

 a tool to extract GoBit GBPK assets

 ## features
-right now it only extracts png files and does not know how to name them
+right now, it can extract PNG and OGG files from paks files have no name and are just named sequentially as they're retrieved
+todo: ogg files seem to have fucked up length data?